Leo-Sim/maskdetect/README.md

 # Introduction

 This project is conducted for detecting mask in Machine Learning class in Fall 2024.
+In video, Yolo detects human face first, and then CNN model detects if identified people are wearing a mask or not.

+All development was processed in "1.0.0" branch, and merged into master after completed

 # Development Period
 Oct.
 2024 ~ Nov.
 2024